Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 - Engrant: 10-20 pre-evaluated grants with fit scores

-- Engrant: $47/month for full access
+- Engrant: $47/month ($37/month annual) for full access to all features

 - Engrant: AI researches your org automatically